mmomtchev/xc-db/README.md

     `node build/back/classify.js route`

-    With 70 000 flights this should take about 12 hours on a 4 CPU machine.
+    With 70 000 flights this should take about 6 to 12 hours on a 4 CPU machine.

     **This step should always be run after adding additional flights - in this case it will be much faster.**